Happy New Year from WordPress.com!

 We made beautiful, animated fireworks to celebrate your blogging!
 Unfortunately this browser lacks the capability.
 We made a slide show to fill in but we hope you will come back to this page with an HTML5 browser.
 In our tests, Safari or Chrome worked best.

-To kick off the new year, we’d like to share with you data on Literacy, Languages and Leadership’s activity in 2014.
+To kick off the new year, we’d like to share with you data on Learning, Teaching and Leadership’s activity in 2014.
 You may start scrolling!

 The Louvre Museum has 8.5 million visitors per year.
 This blog was viewed about 240,000 times in 2014.
 If it were an exhibit at the Louvre Museum, it would take about 10 days for that many people to see it.